 How to Make Your Off-the-Shelf CMS More Secure?

 Here we’ll cover some security basics for canned solutions, as well as talk about some not so straightforward solutions that work for us.

 So here are the things you can do to keep your website safe:

 Scan your off-the-shelf CMS and any third-party solutions you use with it for viruses

 Let’s take a closer look at each of them.

-So half of WordPress users with the majority of Joomla and Drupal users don’t update their websites!
+In 2019, 56% of all CMS applications were out of date at the point of infection.
+So over half of WordPress users with the majority of Joomla and Drupal users don’t update their websites!